nichollsh/AGNI/docs/src/model.md

 For simulating gaseous absorption, the model fits k-terms to spectral absorption cross-section data from DACE.
 The MT_CKD model is used to estimate continuum absorption cross-sections.
 Rayleigh scattering and water cloud radiative effects are also included.
 You can find tools for fitting k-terms and processing line absorption data in my redistribution of [SOCRATES](https://github.com/nichollsh/SOCRATES) on GitHub.

 ## Convection
 Convection is a process that occurs across more than one spatial dimension, so it must be parameterised within 1D models like AGNI.
 In fact, it's often parameterised in 3D global circulation models, as resolving convection is numerically difficult.
-Two convection parameterisations are included within the model: convective adjustment (CA), and mixing length theory (MLT).

-CA forcibly adjusts a convectively unstable region of the atmosphere to the corresponding adiabat, while ensuring that enthalpy is conserved.
-Only dry adjustment is included in the model.
-This does not allow the convective energy fluxes to be calculated directly.
+AGNI uses mixing length theory (MLT) to parameterise convection.
+This is in contrast to convective adjustment, which forcibly adjusts a convectively unstable region of the atmosphere to the corresponding adiabat, while ensuring that enthalpy is conserved.

 MLT directly calculates the energy flux associated with convective heat transport, and thus is the preferred parameterisation within the model.
 It assumes that parcels of gas are diffused over a characteristic _mixing length_, transporting energy in the process.

 Heat capacities are temperature-dependent, calculated using the Shomate Equation with coefficients derived from the NIST website.

+## Latent heat
+Gases release energy (latent heat) into their surroundings when condensing into a liquid or solid.
+This is included in the model through a diffusive condensation scheme, which assumes a fixed condensation timescale.
+This takes place as follows... firstly, the mixing ratios of the gases are updated according to the temperature profile, where rainout occurs until all condensibles are saturated or sub-saturated.
+The mixing ratios of dry species are increased in order to satisfy the total pressure at condensing levels.
+The heat released associated with the change in partial pressure of condensible gases is used to calculate a latent heating rate.
+This is then integrated to provide a latent heat transport flux.

 ## Solar flux
 The radiation component requires two boundary conditions the energy.
 The first is the shortwave downward-directed flux from the star at the top of the atmosphere.
 This is quantified by the instellation, a scale factor, a grey bond albedo, and the solar zenith angle.
 All of these may be provided to the model through the configuration file.